Public morality, private hypocrisy…

 And it is not just on matters of sexuality that leaders have been found lacking.
 There is no shortage of examples from the Troubles of religious leaders who were only too happy to share platforms with murderers or give a moral justification for violence.

 Can I stress I am not anti church.
 Some people get a lot of positives from religion.
 They get community and friendship as well as sense of belonging.
-I consider myself a Christian and I do go to church.
+I consider myself a Christian and I do go to church, just not one with an inhouse band.
 Jesus was at home with the outcasts and sinners, a lesson many religious people seem to ignore and instead go in for some Old Testament smiting and judgement.

 We should also remember that most politicians are good public citizens and we should not tar them all with the same brush.